Skip to main content

 • Funding sources: Federal, state, county, and local

-• Additional information: Local communities will participate in cost sharing for rehabilitation, replacement, and on-system bridge projects only.
-Local communities will participate in cost sharing for construction costs only, there are no costs to the local community for preliminary engineering and construction engineering.
-Preventative maintenance and off-system bridge projects do not require local community cost sharing.
+• Additional information: Local communities will participate in cost sharing for the rehabilitation and replacement of on-system bridges and for construction costs only.
+There are no costs to the local community for preliminary engineering and construction engineering.
+Preventative maintenance for on-system and off-system bridges does not require local community cost sharing.

 Local Bridge Program Information